Zimbabwe: Official and widely spoken languages

 This country is a linguistic treasure trove, boasting 16 official languages.
 This diversity reflects its rich culture and history.
 Shona, Ndebele, and English are the most widely spoken, shaping daily life and communication.
 Shona is the first language for about 80.9% of the population, while Ndebele is spoken by 11.5%.
-English, though less common as a first language, plays a key role in education and government1.
+English, though less common as a first language, plays a key role in education and government.

 Language is more than a tool for communication here.
 It’s a vital part of the country’s identity.
 From greetings in Shona to phrases in Ndebele, understanding these languages can enrich your experience.
-Sign language is also recognized, promoting inclusivity for all2.
+Sign language is also recognized, promoting inclusivity for all.

 Overview of Zimbabwe’s Rich Linguistic Heritage